needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 This system sends a command if the user presses the space bar on their keyboard.

-In the previous example, the `RpcExecutor.ExecuteCreateRequestComponent<OurRpcCommand>(ref parameters);` function call to the `IRpCommand` creates an entity that you can filter on.
+When the rpc is received, an entity that you can filter on is created by a code-generated system.
 To test if this works, the following example creates a system that receives the `OurRpcCommand`:

 ```c#
 [UpdateInGroup(typeof(ServerSimulationSystemGroup))]